akthom/ParatextsAndDocumentaryPractices/README.md

 and<br>
 Weber, N., Thomer, A. (2014).
 Automating the Classification of Author Contribution Statements.
 Poster presented at the International Digital Curation Conference.
 San Francisco, CA.
 <p>
-email us at thomer2@illinois.edu with any questions -- some of these files might be messy.
+email us at nmweber@illinois.edu and thomer2@illinois.edu with any questions -- some of these files might be messy.

 ParatextExtractor: code using BeautifulSoup to extract a few variables from PubMed articles Ver1 - first version (adoy) that only extracts acknowledgements marked with JATS <ack> tag